-Moreover, we were stymied by the muddy terrain around the river so we were limited on where else we could go to change up the view.
+Moreover, we were stymied by the muddy terrain around the river thanks to the constant spray so we were limited on where else we could go to change up the view.

 Then, there was the ugly power station to the left of the falls that also conspired to make this vantage point a bit less appealing to linger around much longer.

 In any case, most of the waterfalls we had seen in Norway to this point were of the tall and stringy variety.